FelixBaensch/MORTAR/README.md

 ## Installation
 ### Application
-Pre-compiled and executable MORTAR distributions can be found attached to the
+Pre-compiled and executable MORTAR distributions can be found attached as assets to the
-<a href="https://github.com/FelixBaensch/MORTAR/releases">marked releases</a>.
+<a href="https://github.com/FelixBaensch/MORTAR/releases">marked releases</a> (below the change notes).
+<br>In short (more details in the dedicated sections below), a graphical installer executable is available for Windows and
+a disk image (DMG) file is given for installation on macOS.
+On all three operating systems (Windows, macOS, and Linux), MORTAR can also be run from the command line using the supplied “fat” Java ARchive (JAR) which gives you full control, e.g., over how much memory should be used.
+A Java Development Kit or Runtime Environment (JDK/JRE) of version 21.0.1 or higher must be pre-installed on your system.

 <p>
 <b>Windows:</b> A convenient Windows OS installer executable for MORTAR is available